LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/19-c-troubleshooting-liveness-probe.md

 Find a way to fix the issue and implement it, then look at your previously created graph to see it fixed there too!

-As a reminder, all of the manifests for the applications in this section are in `assets/apps/manifests`.

 <details>
 <summary>Fix/Explanation</summary>
 The pod is failing liveness checks.<br/><br/>